-Conclusion on Future prospects reached because: (i) the Future prospects for Range are poor; (ii) the Future prospects for Population are unknown; and (iii) the Future prospects for Habitat for the species are unknown.
+Conclusion on Future prospects reached because: (i) the Future prospects for Range are poor; (ii) the Future prospects for Population are poor; and (iii) the Future prospects for Habitat for the species are poor.

-Overall assessment of Conservation Status is Unfavourable-inadequate because two the conclusions are Unfavourable-inadequate and two are Unknown.
+Overall assessment of Conservation Status is Unfavourable-inadequate because three of the conclusion conclusions are Unfavourable-inadequate and one is Unknown.